TRANSCRIPT EVALUATION & TRANSFER OF CREDITS TO LONG BEACH CITY COLLEGE

 - Click the arrow box in front of the school's name.

 - Some courses may show "No Comparable Course."
 This means that LBCC faculty reviewed the course and either LBCC does not offer a similar course or the material differs from that taught at LBCC.
-Such courses could possibly still be used as electives.
+Such courses could possibly still be used as electives or towards general education requirements.
 Meet with a counselor to determine if this is possible or necessary.